ALEKS PPL Begins Spring Semester 2016!

 All new freshmen are required to take the ALEKS PPL Math Placement Exam prior to registration, even if you are expecting AP or IB course proficiency credit.

 Within four months of taking ALEKS PPL , students must enroll in the course that they place into.
-If you do not enroll in and complete the recommended course in the semester after taking ALEKS PPL , you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.
-Click here to learn
+If you do not enroll in and complete the recommended course in the semester after taking ALEKS PPL, you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.

-The ALEKS PPL Math Placement Exam does not award proficiency credit.
-Click here for information about the Math Proficiency Exams.
+Learn more about mathematics placement testing.
+The ALEKS Math Placement Exam does not award proficiency credit.
+Proficiency tests are given separately.

 NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE CREDIT:

 You will have more options than students who did not take AP or IB.
-You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you may decline your test-based credit and enroll in the actual course.
+You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you may enroll in the course that you would have earned credit for.
+(Duplicate credit is not permitted.)
 Please discuss your course enrollment options with your academic advisor, who will guide you through your particular program's requirements.
-Duplicate credit is not permitted.